Vestibular migraine is now the accepted term for a type of migraine that mainly presents with dizziness symptoms.

 Alcohol – especially red wine and champagne

-Caffeinated drinks such as coffee, hot chocolate, tea and especially energy drinks!
+Caffeinated drinks such as coffee, hot chocolate, tea (including some herbal teas and Green Tea) and especially energy drinks!

 High Factors Wholemeal Bread, Smoked Ham, Canned Crab, Canned Salmon, Salami, Corned Beef, Salted Peanut Butter, Cottage Cheese, Cheese, Bacon, Canned Ham, Kippers, Butter, Cornflakes, Marmite, White Bread.